Roku TV Remote Not Working: Reasons & DIY Fixes

 [3] Select your Roku TV from the Available Devices list.

-[1].
-Network Access.
-Ensure that the Roku TV device is connected to the network during the process.
-To fix the issue, go to Settings > System > Advanced System Settings > Control By Mobile Apps > Network Access.
-Select either Default or Permissive.
+- Ensure the Roku TV is connected to the same WiFi.
+Also, you should enable some settings.
+Go to Settings > System > Advanced System Settings > Control By Mobile Apps > Network Access.
+Select Default or Permissive.

 Buy a Replacement Remote

 If the Roku remote is not working after trying all these methods, it is better to buy a replacement remote.
-Before checking out the product on Amazon, read the description carefully to make sure it is compatible with your TV.
-Keep in mind, most replacement remotes don’t offer batteries with the box so you have to buy branded batteries for Roku remote at extra cost.
+Before checking out the product on Amazon, read the description carefully to ensure it is compatible with your TV.
+To use a universal remote for Roku TV, you should know the Roku TV remote codes to set up a remote control.

 Frequently Asked Questions